Tibet1510/Tibet1510/README.md

 ### Hi there I'm Tibet👋

-- 🔭 I’m stuff
+- 🔭 In the future I would like to pursue a career in Software Engineering.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#,SQL
 - 😄 Pronouns: He/Him